ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 VMware Shared Solutions Reserved virtual data center resources are preallocated and guaranteed.
 Pricing is monthly based on the allocation size of the virtual data center.

-The standard storage policy pricing is the same as the 4 IOPS/GB storage policy.
+The standard storage policy pricing is the same as the 4-IOPS/GB storage policy.
 The number of IOPS/GB for the standard storage policy is not guaranteed.

-Storage policy availability may vary by region and deployment topology.
+Storage policy availability can vary by region and deployment topology.
 On the VMware Solutions Shared order page, select the **About** tab to view available storage policy offerings.
 {: note}

 | Metric                                   | Frequency | Description |